kvz/deprecated/addon-doc.md

 [[Repeat this ##Rails 3.x sections for all other supported languages/frameworks including Java, Node.js, Python, Scala, Play!, Grails, Clojure.
 Heroku is a polyglot platform - don't box yourself into supporting a single language]]

-Ruby on Rails applications will need to add the following entry into their `Gemfile` specifying the ADDON_NAME client library.
+Ruby on Rails applications will need to add the following entry into their `Gemfile` specifying the Librato client library.

     :::ruby
     gem 'ADDON_SLUG'